 Two weeks after leaving my job this would be down to the 48 to 50 range.
 That’s a full 20% drop in resting heart rate!

-I have a few guesses on why mentioned in this Tweet.
+I have some guesses on why mentioned in this Tweet.
 A few people responded to my Tweet mentioned they saw a similar decline when they left their jobs.
 This is now settled Twitter science.

 4. You Still Won’t Have Enough Time to Do Everything